The former student leaders entering Parliament

 It was a former President of NUS that unseated Michael Portillo in 1997.
-Jim Dickinson looks down the list of Labour's candidates to see who else might be about to use skills honed in student politics
+Jim Dickinson looks down the list of Labour's new MPs to see who else might be about to use skills honed in student politics

 If anything defined the experience of staying up to watch the results of the 1997 General Election, it was probably the result in Michael Portillo’s Enfield Southgate constituency.